Woodworking Projects – 17 Cool DIY Ideas for Kids and Families

 8. Wooden Ring

-Making a wooden ring is easier than it sounds, and it’s the perfect gift for a girl for the next holiday.
-If you want to give someone something special, and something homemade, a wooden ring is the perfect choice.
+Making a wooden ring is easier than it sounds, and it’s the perfect holiday or birthday gift for a girl or boy.
+If you want to give someone something special and homemade, a wooden ring is the perfect choice.

 First, you need a piece of wood that is large enough to go around the finger.
 Then, cut it to the thickness that you want the ring to be.